larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Operations and Procedures of the Moderator Team and Transparency

-Within the bounds of the policies set within this memo and with the approval of the IESG, the moderator team shall define any additional processes and moderation criteria necessary to execute their role.
+Within the bounds of the policies set herein and with the approval of the IESG, the moderator team shall define any additional processes and moderation criteria necessary to execute their role.
 Those processes and criteria shall be developed with community input